adrianlarion/convenient-utils-linux/README.md

-# Show & Other utilities
+# Convenient Utilities Linux
-A series of utilities to show various info on Linux systems.
+A series of utilities that make life easier on linux.

 # Install
 1. Clone the dir somewhere on your pc.